kopatri/cs5099masterthesis/README.md

 For readers, it is recommended to view the notebooks in the described order.
 Due to the existence of the PKL-files, all notebooks can be run independently.

-Thusly, the computation time of each notebook is determined.
+Thus, the computation time of each notebook is determined.
 1. CORD-19-explore-dataset-CS5099.ipynb -> 1-5 minutes
 2. CORD-19-software-counting-CS5099.ipynb -> 2-3 hours
 3. CORD-19-software-classification-CS5099.ipynb ->  1-5 minutes